-While it’s still not clear what causes the immune system to misfire, researchers suspect environmental factors like exposure to solvents or chemicals.
-Another suspected trigger is a diet containing high-sugar, high-fat, and highly processed foods that cause inflammation.
+While it’s still not clear what causes the immune system to misfire, researchers suspect environmental factors like exposure to solvents or chemicals play a role.
+Another suspected trigger is a diet containing high sugar, high fat, and highly processed foods that cause inflammation.

 While drugs can be used to address an autoimmune disease, they often leave our bodies with side effects.
 To work on the root cause of the problem, it’s important that you take a natural approach.
 Here are some effective naturopathic treatments;

 Eat anti-inflammatory foods

 Nutrition has a huge effect on this condition.
 An anti-inflammatory diet reduces inflammation which is the root cause of illnesses.
 You should consume leafy greens, omega-3 wild fish, corn oils, fruits, and nuts.
 In addition, take more culinary herbs and spices like garlic, turmeric, and ginger.
 Needless to say, you need to avoid processed foods and sugars.